Look no further if you’ve been searching for “how to delete Shopify account?” and are running into difficulties.

 Cancelling a Shopify trial

-If you are taking advantage of a Shopify trial period but do not wish to continue, follow the advice in the next section to close the account.
+If you are currently in the Shopify trial period but do not wish to continue, follow the steps in the next section to close your store.
 If you didn’t select a pricing plan, the account should automatically close.

 Save your information